Generalized additive model: Model selection

 P-value computation for smooths is not straightforward, because of the effects of penalization, but approximations are available.
 AIC can be computed in two ways for GAMs.
-The marginal AIC is based on the Mariginal Likelihood (see above) with the model coefficients integrated out.
+The marginal AIC is based on the Marginal Likelihood (see above) with the model coefficients integrated out.
 In this case the AIC penalty is based on the number of smoothing parameters (and any variance parameters) in the model.
 However, because of the well known fact that REML is not comparable between models with different fixed effects structures, we can not usually use such an AIC to compare models with different smooth terms (since their un-penalized components act like fixed effects).
 Basing AIC on the marginal likelihood in which only the penalized effects are integrated out is possible (the number of un-penalized coefficients now gets added to the parameter count for the AIC penalty), but this version of the marginal likelihood suffers from the tendency to oversmooth that provided the original motivation for developing REML.
 Given these problems GAMs are often compared using the conditional AIC, in which the model likelihood (not marginal likelihood) is used in the AIC, and the parameter count is taken as the effective degrees of freedom of the model.

 Naive versions of the conditional AIC have been shown to be much too likely to select larger models in some circumstances, a difficulty attributable to neglect of smoothing parameter uncertainty when computing the effective degrees of freedom, however correcting the effective degrees of freedom for this problem restores reasonable performance.